Private, In-Home Tutoring in Evans, Colorado

-SchoolTutoring Academy’s tutoring programs for Evans students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Evans students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Evans County Schools use the comprehensive Colorado Academic Standards to guide the learning process for all students.
 The CAS describes what students are expected to learn in each subject and how that learning is applicable in the real world.
 Further, students are encouraged to explore areas of learning that interest them such as the arts, engineering, languages and other subjects that will also support their long term goals.
 Students are also expected to perform community service as a requirement of graduation.